melaniedube/melaniedube.github.io/README.md

 ## Work with Volcanic Eruptions

 This was the second data analysis I conducted in Bioinformatics class.
 I chose to work with a data set on volcanic eruptions, which was a much larger set than my original analysis with pengiuins.
-My analysis is linked [here] (https://melaniedube.github.io/BioStatisticsAnalysis/blob/main/VolcanicEruptionsAnalysis.html).
+My analysis is linked [here](https://melaniedube.github.io/BioStatisticsAnalysis/VolcanicEruptionsAnalysis.html).